War of Words

 Generally, pro-choice individuals believe that human life begins at birth.
 They support the purported “basic human right” to end a pregnancy without input from any other source, including fathers and other members of the family.
 They argue that mothers cannot experience autonomous living without access to abortion or “reproductive health care” as they call it.
 Most people on this side argue that abortion ought to be taxpayer-funded.

-The pro-life meaning has evolved over the past several decades.
+The pro-life definition has evolved over the past several decades.
 In the 1960s and 1970s, the pro-life movement was made up of those who were trying to advocate against abortion.
 In fact, Webster’s Dictionary defines “pro-life” simply as “opposed to abortion.”

 Planned Parenthood and other pro-choice activist groups commonly accuse the pro-life crowd of the hypocrisy of allegedly not caring about unwanted children or the health of the women experiencing an unplanned pregnancy.
 They even attack them because many support the death penalty.